Canon 1D Mark II vs Panasonic GX85

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the GX85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Panasonic GX85?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark II: